From now on let no one cause trouble for me, for I bear on my body the brand-marks of Jesus (Galatians 6:17).

 The magna carta of our assignment is found in Matthew 10:16-42.
 The Lord’s disciples, He said, could expect to be misunderstood, mistreated, and abused.
 Their enemies would sometimes be the most religious people on the planet, persecuting the righteous even in their houses of worship (10:17).
 Even members of their own families (10:35-36) would oppose them.
 Anyone entering the ministry should do so with eyes wide open, knowing full well how things could go.

-God’s workers can be naïve, wear rose-colored glasses, and be blind-sided by the opposition.
-Surely, we think, serving the Lord’s people will bring an unending succession of joys and accomplishments.
-We blindly go forth from seminary into our new church expecting everyone to act like Christ.
+God’s workers can be naïve, wear rose-colored glasses, and as a result be blind-sided by the opposition.
+Surely, we allow ourselves to think, serving the Lord’s people will bring an unending succession of joys and accomplishments.
+We blindly go forth from seminary into our new church expecting God’s people to act like Jesus.
 Because we love them, no doubt they will love us.
 They will follow us because our motives are pure and we seek only to bless them.

 And then reality sets in.